grncd/YASG/README.md

 * [**spotDL**](https://github.com/spotDL/spotify-downloader) – Handles song downloading.
 * [**demucs**](https://github.com/adefossez/demucs) and [**vocalremover.org**](https://vocalremover.org/) – Used for vocal/instrumental separation.
 * [**LRCLib**](https://lrclib.net/) – Provides fallback and custom lyric database support.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software under the terms of the license.